Changes in Auth0 Management APIv2 Tokens

 The Validity Period

-With the previous flow the tokens never expired.
-With the new flow all Management APIv2 Tokens expire by default after 24 hours.
-You can work around that, even though we do not recommend it.
+With the previous flow, the tokens never expired.
+With the new flow, all Management APIv2 Tokens expire by default after 24 hours.

 Why this changed